erikthedeveloper/erikaybar.name-gatsby/content/blog/2015-06-09-react-jsx-es6-jsbin-hello-world/index.md

 ---
-title: "React, JSX, and ES6 example "Hello World" with JSBin in 4 minutes"
+title: 'React, JSX, and ES6 example "Hello World" with JSBin in 4 minutes'
 slug: react-jsx-es6-jsbin-hello-world
-date: "2015-06-09"
+date: '2015-06-09'
-tags: ["javascript", "React"]
+tags: ['javascript', 'React']
 ---

 In this short ~4 minute video, I quickly cover how you can easily use [JSBin](http://jsbin.com/) to experiment with [React](http://facebook.github.io/react/) Facebook's UI library and touch on some basics of React component creation, ES6, and JSBin.